What is Jubilee?

 Kearney Jubilee Center was moved to its current location at 2523 Avenue A – the former Kearney Community Theatre.
 In a February 23, 1991 article in the Kearney Hub, then Board member Chuck Dummer stated, “So many people have been so generous.”

 2014 – A Year of Transition

 In January, longtime director Steve Glover died.
 This left much uncertainty about the future of the Jubilee Center.
-Thus, in the spring, a transition team led by Lisa Reese Parish, was formed to look deep into every aspect of the Jubilee Center and determine if it was feasible to keep operating.
-Upon determining to keep the Center open, a new Board of Directors, consisting of 6 churches, 5 businesses and 5 individuals was elected and a strategic plan was drafted.
+Thus, in the spring, a transition team led by Lisa Reese Parish was formed to look deep into every aspect of the Jubilee Center and determine if it was feasible to keep operating.
+There was an overwhelming response to keep the Center open.
+The Board of Directors was increased, consisting of 6 churches, 5 businesses and 5 individuals who were elected and a strategic plan was drafted.
 Throughout the next several months, much work was put into re-inventing the Jubilee Center.
 In November, Monica Musil was hired as the new Executive Director, beginning her duties on December 1, 2014.

 2015 – A Year of Change